moses-p/POS-system1/BACKUP_INSTRUCTIONS.md

 3. Verify that the scheduled tasks are active in Windows Task Scheduler
 4. Review `backup_log.txt` for any error messages

-For persistent issues, please contact technical support.
+For persistent issues, please contact technical support:
+- Email: arisegeniusug@gmail.com
+- Phone: +256743232445